Interseeding cover crops and grazing cattle to improve soil health, water infliltration, and profitability within an Organic transition.

 Summary:

 Soil health is a concern for farmers, however in Northwest Iowa cover crops are not widely used and livestock integration into a cover crop system is very rare.
 Organic fertilizer costs are currently over 50% of total expenses.
-We will explore whether livestock integration to graze cover crops improves soil health and/or reduces fertilizer input costs.
+We explored whether livestock integration to graze cover crops improves soil health and/or reduces fertilizer input costs.

 Our research will also take into account any increase/decrease in corn yield in 2024 from livestock integration to non livestock integration.